my-language-skills/all-in-one-metadata/README.md

 ## Roadmap

 ### 0.6
-Reviw the Site/root metadata
+Reviw the Site/root metadata and Documentation
 * Additions
 	* Meet minimum requeriments (PB and PB Version)
+	* To create documentation
 * List of Files revisded
  	* class-pressbooks-metadata-admin.php
 	* class-pressbooks-metadata.php

 ### 0.7
-To create documentation and accesibility in frond end
+To create google schoolar.
+To extend metadata for an integration of the content

 ### 0.8
 To create a settings page (site and network)